mothepro/signaling-lobby/README.md

 ## EC2

+Create a hosted zone to point to EC2 server **public** IP.

 First, to support a secure server, create a key & cert pair with `letsencrypt`

-Install with the following commandds
+Install with the following commands

 ```shell
 sudo yum-config-manager --enable rhui-REGION-rhel-server-extras rhui-REGION-rhel-server-optional